nodatime/nodatime/www/unstable/userguide/migration-to-2.md

 In Noda Time 2.0, `Offset` is implemented as a number-of-seconds.
 This should be mostly transparent, though `Offset.FromMilliseconds()` will now effectively truncate to the whole number of seconds.
-(Similarly, `Offset.FromTicks()` will now trunctate to the whole number of seconds rather than a whole number of milliseconds.)
+(Similarly, `Offset.FromTicks()` will now truncate to the whole number of seconds rather than a whole number of milliseconds.)
+The range of `Offset` is also reduced from +/- 23:59:59.999 to +/- 18:00:00.
+The range reduction should have no practical consequence for real situations, but test code which tried to use offsets between 18 and 24 hours ahead of or behind UTC will need to be adjusted.

 As a consequence of this change, offset formatting and parsing patterns no longer support the `f` or `F` custom patterns, nor the `f` (full) standard